Fra0013To/deltaNN/README.md

 by [Francesco Della Santa](https://www.researchgate.net/profile/Francesco-Della-Santa) and [Sandra Pieraccini](https://www.researchgate.net/profile/Sandra-Pieraccini).

-In this repository, we publish the code used to implement the Discontinuous Neural Networks (&#948;NNs) presented in the paper
-_Discontinuous Neural Networks and Discontinuity Learning_, available soon in Journal of Computational and Applied Mathematics (accepted for publication).
+In this repository, we publish the code used to implement the Discontinuous Neural Networks (&#948;NNs) presented in the paper _Discontinuous neural networks and discontinuity learning_, Journal of Computational and Applied Mathematics, 2023, 419(114678), https://doi.org/10.1016/j.cam.2022.114678.

 In the article we define a novel typology of Neural Network layers endowed with new learnable parameters and discontinuities in the space of the activations.